yingj4/yingj4.github.io/_pages/moreAboutMe.md

 ---

 ## Sports
 I love playing soccer and watching soccer games.
 I have been a goalkeeper in the middle school team and the mainland soccer team at HKUST.
+Now I am the goalkeeper in AQUA XI at UIUC.
 I also played as a goalkeeper in the IMLeague.
 I am a big fan of Chelsea and Beijing Guoan.
 Frank Lampard is my favorite player.

 Other than soccer, I also work out at the gym.